The Ultimate Amazon Keyword Research Guide

 This is a straightforward task but it requires you to spend some time looking at all keyword ideas.
-Trying to rank for high search volume and high competition keywords is a hard task.
+Trying to rank for high search volume on Amazon and high competition keywords is a hard task.
 Especially if you are a newcomer to Amazon.

-You have to hit the sweet spot somewhere in between medium to high search volume and low to medium competition.
+You have to hit the sweet spot somewhere between medium to high Amazon search volume and low to medium competition.
 You can identify these by looking at your Google Keyword Planner keyword ideas.
 Look for the opportunity score and compare it against the search volume and competition.

 Form several groups of keywords based on priority.
 And use keywords from one priority group in your listings.
 You can add the others in your backend search terms.
-SEO experts usually break group keywords in 3 tiers:
+SEO experts usually break group keywords into 3 tiers:

 - Highly profitable keywords